hugesuccess/famous/README.md

 famous
 ======

-Famous Library packaged for Meteor.
+Famous Library packaged for Meteor (Coming Soon!).

 Coming Soon
 ---------------------

-This is a placeholder for the new client side Famous framework.
-Once the souce code is relased I will update this package.
+Once famous.js has been released, I will update this package with the proper source code.